jamescroft/fontawesome-cheatsheet/README.md

 ###Cheat sheet?

 Yeah!
 It's basically a big grid with all the glyphicons on it.
-It's similar to the [official Bootstrap documentation on Glyphicons](http://getbootstrap.com/components/#glyphicons), except this cheat sheet has handy-dandy copy buttons.
+It's similar to the [official Bootstrap documentation on Glyphicons](http://getbootstrap.com/components/#glyphicons), except [this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets) has handy-dandy copy buttons.

-To use [this cheat sheet](http://jamescroft.github.io/bootstrap-cheatsheets), simply find the glyphicon you want to use on the page and click the copy button.
+To use it, simply find the glyphicon you want to use on the page and click the copy button.
+That's it!
 This will add the complete HTML code for that glyphicon (span tag and all) to your clipboard, ready to paste into your web development tool of choice.

- They've also got the descriptive class tags on them, so you can Ctrl/Cmd + F and find by keyword.
+There are also descriptive class tags on them, so you can Ctrl/Cmd + F and find an icon by keyword.

 ###What are Glyphicons exactly?
 [Glyphicons](http://glyphicons.com/) are basically little symbols, icons, or glyphs (whatever you prefer to call them) that you can use in a webpage, just like a font.
 If you're creating a site based on Bootstrap 3, you already have access to 200 of them.